 Pineapple fruit is one of my favorite fruits in existence.
-Its sweet taste and the yellow color is the perfect combo for instant happiness.
-And I am delighted that it’s seriously beneficial to your fitness and health routine as well.
+Its sweet taste and the yellow color are the perfect combo for instant happiness.
+I am delighted that it’s seriously beneficial to your fitness and health routine as well.
 Just a few slices of this juicy fruit might also be exactly what you’re craving before or after a strenuous workout.

 I bet you didn’t know that pineapple fruit also has properties that make an ideal workout snack.
 This is due to its carbohydrate content which fuels the activities you’re taking on.
 In addition, the fruit is abundant in a compound called bromelain which may aid in recovery time too.

-So does this warrant for another pineapple smoothie?
+So does this warrant another pineapple smoothie?

 Eating chunks of pineapple is one of my chosen tactics to completely satisfy my sweet tooth and at the same time get in a bunch of antioxidants which might help relieve muscle soreness.

-Pineapple Fruit Is A Tasty Recovery
+Pineapple Fruit Is a Tasty Recovery

 Quite a large amount of good nutrition to miss out on, right?

 Vitamin C is an antioxidant that plays a crucial role in tissue growth and healing.
-According to doctor Ruth Frechman, R.D., pineapple fruit helps repair and maintain cartilage and bones, which is especially helpful for athletes.
+According to Dr. Ruth Frechman, R.D., pineapple fruit helps repair and maintain cartilage and bones, which is especially helpful for athletes.
 In addition, the sweet fruit contains large amounts of fiber, which is fantastic for lowering cholesterol levels.
 Plus, you will get a vitamin B6 boost to help with the formation of red blood cells.
 Pineapple is also filled with manganese, which is an important mineral your body needs in small amounts.
 But it is not often found in today’s processed foods.

 Eat It And Embrace Your Fitness Gains

 It doesn’t matter if you’re trying to be a bodybuilder or simply trying to gain some lean muscle mass.
-If you want to get more protein into your diet – then pineapple fruit is a good way start because it helps your body absorb protein more efficiently.
+If you want to get more protein into your diet – then pineapple fruit is a good way to start because it helps your body absorb protein more efficiently.
 However, carbs are just as important.
 If you don’t consume enough carbs in your diet, your muscles won’t have the opportunity to strengthen and grow.
 Carbs can provide your body with energy to perform optimally.
 Plus, you need to get enough carbs so that your body doesn’t use protein from your muscles for energy.
 The key is to include high-quality carbs that offer other nutritional benefits.